Machine Learning Ubiquity and Our Surprisingly Modelable Universe

 Inspired by the concept that a successful ML system has many moving parts, this blog series will map out the approach and general considerations for deploying practical ML solutions in real-world, production applications.
 Future posts will describe a practical roadmap for doing this, proceeding generally along the roadmap below:

-- Metrics and Dashboards.
-Determine and implement metrics early on; get cross-functional team buy-in.
-Metrics should comprise business, scientific, and user metrics.
-Once established, create dashboards and automate reporting.
+- Metrics, dashboards, experiments, and baselines: Determine and implement metrics early on with cross-functional team buy-in.
+Include metrics that capture business, scientific, and user objectives.
+Adopt an experiment-based approach with comparison against one or more baselines, then create dashboards to automate reporting.

-- Understand that ML is just one part in a larger production system.
+- Holistic system view and practical deployment considerations: Understand that ML is just one part in a larger production system.
 A successful ML integration with a real-world system is a larger task than just building a one-off model.

 Thank you for reading!
 I welcome your feedback on my thoughts here, as well as ideas to incorporate into future posts.
 Feel free to reach out to me at email@example.com.